-Core Philosophy and Ethics is taught to all students at Key Stage 4, regardless of their option choices.
-This is due to a Government requirement that all students should study Religious Education in some form.
-However, Core Philosophy and Ethics is not an examined subject, and students will not receive a qualification in this subject.
+Ethical Studies is a core subject and is taught to all students at Key Stage 4, regardless of their option choices.
+This is due to a government requirement that all students should study Religious Education in some form.
+However, Ethical Studies is not an examined subject, and students will not receive a qualification in this subject.